Honey Wheat Bread Machine Recipe To Build Your Confidence

 Once the dough rises above the edge of the container, transfer the loaf to a preheated oven and bake for 25-30 minutes, or until the internal temperature reaches 190˚F.

 You can check the temperature using a quick-read thermometer.
-If needed, you can prevent the top from getting too brown by loosely covering it with a piece of foil about halfway through the baking process.
+If needed, you can prevent the top from getting too brown by loosely covering it with foil about halfway through the baking process.

 logo for saladinajar